CLPeh/promotion-tool-example/README.md

 The player A current bet amount is 200.00 CNY, then the total prize won is 10,000.00 CNY (100.00 CNY x 100)

 ### Key Features
-**Promotion Creation**
-Users are able to:
-- create new promotion
-- set the promotion period
-- set the promotion duration
-- promotion limit type

-**Promotion Modification**
-Users are able to:
-- modify the promotion info
-- save changes to the database

-**View Promotion**
-Users are able to view:
-- promotion details
-- currency settings
-- prize pool information
-- transaction
-- transaction summary

-**Promotion Cancellation**
-Users are able to:
-- cancel the existing promotion

-**Promotion Filtering and Searching**
-Application allow user to filter and search promotion based on criteria:
-- promotion name
-- promotion type
-- operator
-- promotion status
-- promotion start or end date

 ### Promotion Type